pandio-com/pandioml/README.md

 1. `cd test_function`

-1. Open `function.py` in your favorite editor, put your pipelines code in the `pipelines` method.
+1. Open `fnc.py` in your favorite editor, put your pipelines code in the `pipelines` method.

 1. `python runner.py --dataset_name FormSubmissionGenerator --loops 500`

-A graph showing the accuracy will be shown and the model will be saved as `example.model`
+A graph showing the model accuracy will be generated after running the example.

 ## PandioML